aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/certificateholder/_index.md

 ```

-Creates [CertificateHolder](../../com.aspose.words/certificateholder/) object using byte array of PKCS12 store and its password.
+Creates [CertificateHolder](../../com.aspose.words/certificateholder/) object using byte array of PKCS12 store and its password. **T:Org.BouncyCastle.Security.InvalidParameterException** Thrown if  certBytes  is  null  **T:Org.BouncyCastle.Security.InvalidParameterException** Thrown if  password  is  null

 **Parameters:**
 | Parameter | Type | Description |